Seram boobook

-The Seram boobook (Ninox squamipila) is a species of owl in the family Strigidae.
+The Seram boobook (Ninox squamipila), also Hantu boobook, Moluccan boobook or Moluccan hawk owl, is a species of owl in the family Strigidae.
 It is found on the Indonesian islands of Seram, Kelang and Ambon.
 Its natural habitat is subtropical or tropical moist lowland forests.
 It is threatened by habitat loss.
 It used to be considered a subspecies of the Moluccan boobook.

+It is known to make loud vocalizations in the early evening.

+It eats wild rats and snakes.

 Taxonomy

 The Seram boobook is part of a species complex that comprises four species.
 All four species used to be considered as part of a single species, the Moluccan boobook, which was classified under the scientific name Ninox squamipila used in a broader sense.

 The four species of Moluccan boobook currently recognised are: